Campylobacter Infection in Children

 If your child has diarrhea, make sure they drink plenty of water.
 This replaces water lost in diarrhea and helps prevent losing too much water (dehydration).
+Oral rehydration solutions may be recommended by your child's healthcare provider.
 Antidiarrheal medicine is not advised.
 This is because these medicines keep the bacteria in the body for a longer time.

 Talk with your child’s healthcare providers about the risks, benefits, and possible side effects of all medicines.

 How can I help prevent Campylobacter infection in my child?